People with impairment (disability)

 National Disability Insurance Scheme

 To improve workforce participation and employment outcomes for people with disability, the Australian Government — in partnership with state governments — is introducing the National Disability Insurance Scheme (NDIS).
-The scheme aims to support the independence, social and economic participation of people with disability and the scheme will commence in Queensland from July 2016.
+The scheme aims to support the independence, social and economic participation of people with disability and the scheme commenced in Queensland in 2016.

 - 1 in 5 Australians have a disability